Toyota Prius

 The Toyota Prius (/ˈpriːəs/ PREE-əss) (トヨタ・プリウス, Toyota Puriusu) is a car produced by Toyota since 1997 over five generations.
-The Prius has a hybrid drivetrain, which combines an internal combustion engine and an electric motor.
+The Prius has a hybrid drivetrain, called Hybrid Synergy Drive, which combines an internal combustion engine and an electric motor.
 Initially offered as a subcompact four-door saloon, it has been produced only as a compact five-door liftback since 2003.

 The Prius was developed by Toyota to be the "car for the 21st century"; it was the first mass-produced hybrid vehicle, first going on sale in Japan in 1997 at all four Toyota Japan dealership chains, and subsequently introduced worldwide in 2000.

-In 2011, Toyota expanded the Prius family to include the Prius v, an MPV, and the Prius c, a subcompact hatchback.
+In 2011, Toyota expanded the Prius family to include the Prius v (also known as the Prius α, and Prius+ in several markets), an MPV, and the Prius c (also known as the Aqua), a subcompact hatchback.
 The production version of the Prius plug-in hybrid was released in 2012.
 The second generation of the plug-in variant, the Prius Prime, was released in the U.S. in November 2016.
 The Prius family totaled global cumulative sales of 6.1 million units in January 2017, representing 61% of the 10 million hybrids sold worldwide by Toyota since 1997.
 Toyota sells the Prius in over 90 markets, with Japan and the United States being its largest markets.